ynput/ayon-usd-resolver/README.md

 When a USD file is opened:
 - Resolver Context is created.

-	- very resolver context has a [shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) that will point to the global `ResolverContextCache`
+	- every resolver context has a [shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) that will point to the global `ResolverContextCache`

 When a USD [AssetIdentifier](https://openusd.org/release/glossary.html#usdglossary-assetinfo) is found.
 - `_Resolve()` gets called with the data between the [@](https://openusd.org/release/glossary.html#usdglossary-asset) symbols.